 Spherical Equivariant Layers for 3D Atomic Systems

-Note: This post is the result of studying this material with Seongsu Kim.
+Note: I wrote this post while studying this material with Seongsu Kim.
 For readers who want to go deeper, I highly recommend Sophia Tang's tutorial, Erik Bekkers' lecture series, and Duval et al.'s Hitchhiker's Guide—all three provide comprehensive treatments with beautiful figures.

 Introduction

-Neural networks for 3D atomic systems—from early work like Tensor Field Networks to modern architectures like MACE and eSCN—achieve strong accuracy by building in rotational equivariance from the ground up.
-These architectures ensure that when a molecule is rotated in space, the network’s internal representations rotate accordingly, and predicted vector quantities like forces transform correctly.
+Neural networks for 3D atomic systems, from Tensor Field Networks to modern architectures such as MACE and eSCN, achieve strong accuracy by building rotational equivariance into the model.
+When a molecule rotates in space, their internal representations rotate with it, so vector predictions such as forces transform correctly.

 High-Level Architecture